nrubin29/simplescrobble/README.md

 simplescrobble is a free Last.fm scrobbler with support for advanced features.
 Check it out at [simplescrobble.com](http://simplescrobble.com) or run your own instance!

 **Note**: simplescrobble is no longer supported and I will no longer be hosting it starting on September 1.
-All of the features of simplescrobble*--and many more--are available in my new app, Finale, for iOS, Android, and the web.
+All the features of simplescrobble--and many more--are available in my new app, Finale, for iOS, Android, and the web.
 Click [here](https://finale.app) to check it out!

-\* Spotify playlist scrobbling coming soon

 ## Features